 Published February 4, 2013

-Norman R. McCombs, a UB alumnus who developed an oxygen-production system that spawned a billion- dollar industry and helped ease the pain of millions suffering from lung diseases, has been awarded the National Medal of Technology and Innovation, the U.S. government’s highest honor for technological achievement.
+Norman R. McCombs, a UB alumnus who developed an oxygen-production system that spawned a billion- dollar industry and helped ease the pain of millions suffering from lung diseases, is a recipient of the 2011 National Medal of Technology and Innovation, the U.S. government’s highest honor for technological achievement.

-President Barack Obama presented the medal to McCombs and other award winners during a ceremony on Feb.
+McCombs and other 2011 award winners formally received the award from President Barack Obama during a ceremony on Feb.
 1 at the White House.

 McCombs, of Tonawanda, is senior vice president of research and development at Amherst-based AirSep Corp., a company he has been associated with since its inception in 1986.
 He is the second person with UB ties to receive the honor: Former engineering professor Esther S. Takeuchi won it in 2007 for developing a battery used to power implantable cardiac defibrillators.